-As soon as the Empress-Consort Catherine had recognised that the malady of the Emperor must end fatally, she had secretly instructed Menshikov and Tolstoi to sound the other senators as to the succession to the throne, and to take It was not so much measures on her behalf generally. personal ambition as the instinct of self-preservation which made her look to these men for help at this crisis. that they dare not refuse to assist her.
+As soon as the Empress-Consort Catherine had recognised that the malady of the Emperor must end fatally, she had secretly instructed Menshikov and Tolstoi to sound the other senators as to the succession to the throne, and to take measures on her behalf generally.
+It was not so much personal ambition as the instinct of self-preservation which made her look to these men for help at this crisis.
+She knew that they dare not refuse to assist her.
 Neither Menshikov nor Tolstoi could escape destruction if a reaction set in; and a reaction was bound to set in if the Grand-Duke Peter were now placed upon the throne.
 Their interests and perils were therefore identical with those of the Empress.
-Both ministers. with characteristic energy, at once proceeded to smooth the way to the throne for the only candidate who was likely to maintain the existing Petrine system.
-Menshikov's first step was to win over the officers of the Guard who had a profound veneration for the dving Emperor and regarded his consort as their comrade.
-The soldiers were not behind their officers in the fanitym, especially after their arrears had been paid in full. were devotest our father," they cried, "but we have still our leading-strings think for "nwhile, with uncommon prudence, had in the his numerous enemies, and, assisted by
+Both ministers, with characteristic energy, at once proceeded to smooth the way to the throne for the only candidate who was likely to maintain the existing Petrine system.
+Menshikov's first step was to win over the officers of the Guard who had a profound veneration for the dying Emperor and regarded his consort as their comrade.
+The soldiers were not behind their officers in enthusiasm, especially after their arrears had been paid in full.
+"We have lost our father," they cried, "but we have still our mother left."

+Menshikov meanwhile, with uncommon prudence, had reconciled himself with his numerous enemies, and, assisted by